jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

  - Convert UTC Time 1602828000000 to GMT Wall-Clock time "Friday October 16 6:00 AM"
  - Lookup the offset for Asia/Kolkata for that time of year, resulting in  +05:30
- - Add the offset and display the result "October 16, 2020 11:30 AM"
+ - Add the offset and format the result "October 16, 2020 11:30 AM"

 The same display time steps for San Francisco